-Many expats imagine that culture shock in Australia is mainly related to money, marsupials and mangled accents.
-While these points may certainly be the most obvious causes of confusion and disorientation upon arrival, it’s important to realise that a move to Australia can be more difficult than initially anticipated.
+Many expats imagine that culture shock in Australia is limited to marsupials, massive spiders and mangled accents.
+While these points may certainly be among the causes of confusion and disorientation upon arrival, it’s important to realise that a move to Australia can be more difficult than initially anticipated.
 Symptoms of culture shock, like the loss of identity and loneliness, often befall new expats.

 Cultural values in Australia

 Some expats may be surprised at the extent of the pointed Australian emphasis on equality and the egalitarian spirit.
 For example, anything that can be construed as bragging or boasting tends to provoke a negative reaction from Australians.
 This can be attributed to what is known as ‘tall poppy syndrome’ – the tendency to value unity and uniformity over individual achievements.
 Anyone perceived as considering themselves better than others is often thought of as a ‘tall poppy’ that needs to be cut down to size.

 Another related and closely held cultural value is the idea of a ‘fair go'.
 This is the belief that everyone deserves a fair opportunity to achieve success through talent, hard work and effort, not favouritism or social hierarchy.

 Socialising in Australia

 Australia is generally an open and friendly destination.
 People value their relationships immensely, and loyalty to friends and family is paramount.